KxSystems/kafka/README.md

 **Notes:**
 1. `cmake --build . --target install` as used in the Linux/MacOS builds installs the required share object and q files to the `QHOME/[ml]64` and `QHOME` directories respectively.
 If you do not wish to install these files directly, you can execute `cmake --build .` instead of `cmake --build . --target install` and move the files from their build location at `build/kafkakdb`.
 2. If you use TLS remove the flag `-DENABLE_SSL:BOOL=OFF`.
+3. If you use a transformer library, use a flag `-DUSE_TRANSFORMER:BOOL=ON`, i.e., the build phase may become:

+        cmake ../../ -DUSE_TRANSFORMER:BOOL=ON

 #### Windows